 As described in Note 17 to the financial statements, on October 1, 2023, UWSEM entered into a significant transaction with United Way of Washtenaw County.
+Our opinion is not modified with respect to this matter.

 Responsibilities of Management for the Financial Statements